Gunfire, stampede and starving Palestinians: Israel’s aid plan descends into chaos

-Gunfire, deadly stampede and starving Palestinians: Israel’s aid plan descends into chaos
+Starving Palestinians, gunfire and deadly stampede: Horror in Gaza as Israel’s aid plan descends into chaos

-Israeli military said it fired warning shots amid deadly stampedes at food distribution sites in war-ravaged Gaza.
-Meanwhile, the Israeli government has approved 22 new illegal settlements in the occupied West Bank.
-Bel Trew and Nedal Hamdouna report on the growing crisis
+Israel Defense Forces admits to firing warning shots at food distribution sites in war-ravaged Gaza as the Israeli government approves 22 new illegal settlements in the occupied West Bank.
+Nedal Hamdouna from Gaza and Bel Trew report on the growing crisis

-Starving Palestinians desperate for food say Israeli helicopters and tanks fired around crowds gathered at a new food distribution site in Gaza, as Benjamin Netanyahu’s controversial “aid” plan descended into chaos.
+Starving Palestinians desperate for food say Israeli helicopter gunships and tanks fired around crowds gathered at a new food distribution site in Gaza, as Benjamin Netanyahu’s controversial “aid” plan descended into chaos.

 Hospital officials said that four people died in a separate stampede on Wednesday when hundreds of Palestinians stormed a United Nations food warehouse in an equally desperate attempt to find food.

-And on Thursday, Israel's government approved 22 new Jewish settlements in the occupied West Bank — illegal under international law — in a move that will deepen divisions with some allies, including the UK.
-Israel continues to face widespread international condemnation for its actions, and this week’s events have been no different.
+On Thursday, Israel's government approved 22 new Jewish settlements in the occupied West Bank – illegal under international law – in a move that will deepen divisions with some allies, including the UK.
+On Friday, hopes of a ceasefire were again dashed when Hamas said a US plan backed by Israel failed to meet its demands.

+Meanwhile, Palestinians on the ground continue to suffer, with a warning that millions are now at risk of famine.

+Ahmed Shaker, 30, described the chaos in Rafah on Tuesday as he tried to get food for his family.

 The father-of-three’s home was destroyed in the bombings.
 He has been displaced four times and was trying to get food for his one-year-old baby and two toddler daughters.